DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 Hint: Gas Fees and Slow transaction

-Explanation: Due to security and validation by the miners of a transaction, we have to pay Gas fees even if the transaction gets failed which makes it slower than the CEX.
+Explanation: Due to security and validation by the miners of a transaction, we have to pay Gas fees even if the transaction gets failed which makes it slower than the Centralized Exchange.

 Sub Topics: dex-definition